 Watch the video below to learn how to limit our list of databases by subject and resource type:

-Complete list and descriptions of all databases provided by ProQuest.
-National and independent newspapers, Ethnic NewsWatch, GenderWatch, Historical Los Angeles Times
+Includes these databases: ProQuest Central databases, National and independent newspapers, Ethnic NewsWatch, GenderWatch, Alt-Watch News, and Historical Los Angeles Times

 OneSearch